 - MC-MLPPP must be configured before links are added to a bundle. - MC-MLPPP and LFI (config>port>multilink-bundle>interleave-fragments) are mutually exclusive. - MC-MLPPP is not supported when port is configured as network mode. - MC-MLPPP can be enabled on every MLPPP bundle and bundle protection group. - MC-MLPPP is supported only on ASAP MDAs (for example, m4-choc3-as-sfp, m1-choc12-as-sfp, m4-chds3-as, m12-chds3-as). - Short and long sequence packet formats are supported (both ends must be of the same type) with static mapping of forwarding classes to MC-MLPPP class (based on the number of classes negotiated with the far end). - Single fragment size for all classes is supported. - Prefix elision is not supported.
-The prefix elision (compressing common header bytes) option advises the peer that, in each of the given classes, the implementation expects to receive only packets with a certain prefix; this prefix is not to be sent as part of the information in the fragment(s) of this class. - Fractional DS1 MLPPP links are supported.
+The prefix elision (compressing common header bytes) option advises the peer that, in each of the given classes, the implementation expects to receive only packets with a certain prefix; this prefix is not to be sent as part of the information in the fragment(s) of this class. - Fractional DS1/E1 MLPPP links are supported.
 This is applicable to MLPPP bundles on ASAP MDAs.
+Fractional E1 and Fractional DS1 links cannot be combined in the same bundle.